A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Experiments

-Next, we compared hierarchical Gaussian DPMMs to other widely-used outlier detection methods on the OpenOOD benchmark datasets~\cite{yang2022openood,zhang23openood15}.
-The benchmark assesses how well a method can distinguish Imagenet-1K clusters from other image datasets.
-The datasets are grouped into \textit{Near} and \textit{Far}, where the Near OOD datasets are more similar to Imagenet-1K.
-We used $D=768$ dimensional embeddings from the ViT-B-16 model trained according to the DeIT method~\citep{touvron2021training}, which are available in the Pytorch \texttt{torchvision}~\citep{torchvision2016} package.
+Next, we compared hierarchical Gaussian DPMMs to other widely-used OOD detection methods on the OpenOOD benchmark datasets~\cite{yang2022openood,zhang23openood15}.
+The benchmark consists of 3 in-distribution (ID) datasets, CIFAR-10, CIFAR-100, and Imagenet-1K.
+For each ID dataset, several OOD datasets are grouped into \textit{Near} and \textit{Far}, where the Near OOD datasets are more similar to ID.
+For the Imagenet-1K experiment, we used $D=768$ dimensional embeddings from the ViT-B-16 model trained according to the DeIT method~\citep{touvron2021training}, which are available in the Pytorch \texttt{torchvision}~\citep{torchvision2016} package.
+The CIFAR experiments use OpenOOD's pretrained ResNet18~\citep{HeK16} features, $D=512$.
 We preprocessed the embeddings as described in~\Cref{app:preprocessing}.
 As baselines, we considered both MDS~\citep{lee18mds} and RMDS~\citep{ren21rmds}.
 We also compare to maximum softmax probability (MSP)~\citep{HendrycksD17} and temperature scaled MSP with $T=1000$ (Temp.
-Scale)~\citep{guo17tempscale}, which is the same as ODIN~\citep{LiangS18} but without input preprocessing.
-We trained a single linear layer with gradient descent and supervised cross-entropy loss for the MSP and ODIN methods.
+Scale)~\citep{guo17tempscale} .
+We trained a single linear layer with gradient descent and supervised cross-entropy loss for the MSP methods.
 For all models, we measured the accuracy of classifying which class an in-distribution test image came from, as well as the AUROC score for outlier detection across the OpenOOD datasets.
 For DPMMs, we computed AUROC scores using~$\widetilde{C}(x)$.

-Table~\ref{tab:openood-main} shows that hierarchical models do offer improved performance, but the results are nuanced.
-We found improvements primarily in Near OOD settings, where the outliers are more similar to the in-distribution clusters.
-In particular, the Coupled Diagonal model yields the highest performance on the both Near OOD benchmarks.
-In Far OOD settings, the benefits of estimating covariance matrices for each class were muted; there the tied-covariance model performed best.
-We suspect that for Near OOD problems, correctly identifying the shape of individual clusters is more important.
-In all cases, RMDS and the tied-covariance model had nearly identical performance, as expected.
-The Full Covariance model performed surprisingly poorly on these benchmarks, and we suspected it was because of the high-dimensional embeddings.
+Table~\ref{tab:openood-baselines} shows that hierarchical models do offer improved performance, but the results are nuanced.
+We found the complexity and scale of the ID dataset determines which modeling assumptions are most appropriate.
+The full covariance model yields the highest performance on Near and Far OOD on the small scale CIFAR-10 task.
+Whereas the coupled diagonal model is the best performing model in Near OOD settings for the large-scale Imagenet-1K task.
+The full covariance model performed surprisingly poorly on the Imagenet-1K task, and we suspected it was due to the high-dimensional embeddings.
+We provide expanded results tables for each ID dataset that show performance on each OOD dataset in \cref{app:ablation,app:cifar10-ablation,app:cifar100-ablation}.